Asa Argento Rocks Out With Indochine On Stage After Sharing New Anthony Bourdain Photo On Instagram

 Asia Argento, the 42-year-old Italian actress who was the girlfriend of Anthony Bourdain, took the stage in France with the rock band Indochine on Saturday night, less than two weeks after Bourdain’s suicide at age 61, The Daily Mail reports.

-Argento recored the French-language song “Gloria” with the veteran French new wave band in 2017, and has performed the tune on stage with the group on several occasions, including in France last year as seen in a YouTube video posted by the band that has received more than 1.2 million views.
+Argento recorded the French-language song “Gloria” with the veteran French new wave band in 2017, and has performed the tune on stage with the group on several occasions, including in France last year as seen in a YouTube video posted by the band that has received more than 1.2 million views.

 The actress, daughter of legendary horror-film director Dario Argento, was scheduled to perform the song with Indochine again on Saturday at Zénith de Nancy, an outdoor concert venue in Maxéville, France.
-But with the actress openly mourning Bourdain, as Inquisitr reported, since June 8 when the beloved Parts Unknown host hanged himself in a French hotel room, fans had some doubt over whether Argento would show up to perform the song, a duet with 58-year-old Indochine foundered lead singer Nicola Sirkis.
+But with the actress openly mourning Bourdain, as the Inquisitr reported, since June 8 when the beloved Parts Unknown host hanged himself in a French hotel room, fans had some doubt over whether Argento would show up to perform the song, a duet with 58-year-old Indochine founder and lead singer Nicola Sirkis.

 Immediately after Bourdain’s death, Argento posted a message to her social media accounts requesting privacy.